 Retirement.
 It’s the ultimate long-range goal.
-It’s also a goal that most everyone in the world has in common.
-We are all working hard for the money so that one day we can live on our own schedule and spend our last years doing the things we love.
+It’s also a goal that almost everyone has in common.
+We are all working hard for the money so that one day we can live out our golden years on our schedule and spend our last years doing the things we love.
 But how do you mentally prepare for retirement?

 Enter mental preparation.
-It is a tool used by athletes (and others) to reduce stress levels, rehearse an event, visualize the best type of outcome and increase positive self-talk.
-The same basic concept can be applied to people who are getting ready to retire; the amount of mental preparation you do will set you up for a successful retirement transition.
+It is a tool used by athletes (and others) to reduce stress levels, rehearse an event, visualize the best type of outcome, and increase positive self-talk.
+The same basic concept can be applied to people getting ready to retire; the amount of mental preparation you do will set you up for a successful retirement transition.

-Whether you are 30 days or 20 years away from your last day of work here are 25 tips on how to mentally prepare for retirement.
+Whether you are 30 days or 20 years away from your last day of work, here are 25 tips on mentally and emotionally preparing for retirement.

 Planning For Retirement